AfolabiOlaoluwa/TimeTracker/README.md

 If I have`ANOTHER DAY`, I will implement a search system to search or filter previous entry details.

 If I have `ONE MONTH`, this a take a different turn all together.
-Let me touch of on what I will do differently on that:
+Let me talk a little bit on what I will do differently on that:

 - Self-Referential Associations

     https://guides.rubyonrails.org/association_basics.html#self-joins

-    This will allow me to store all clock_entries in a single database model, but be able to trace relationships such as between it's subordinates.
+    This will allow me to store all clock_entries in a single database model, but be able to trace relationships between it's subordinates.

 - Schema Design: